pipeforce/pipeforce.github.io/docs/tutorials/100_create-webhook.md

     ```yaml
     pipeline:
       - mail.send:
-          to: you@domain.tld
+          to: "you@domain.tld"
-          subject: Webhook executed
+          subject: "Webhook executed"
     ```

 9. Make sure to replace you@domain.tld by your email address.
 Whenever the webhook is executed, an email will be send to this address.